piyush82/elastest-platform-monitoring/README.md

 Copyright © 2017-2019 Zuercher Hochschule fuer Angewandte Wissenschaften.
 Licensed under [Apache 2.0 License].
 # elastest-platform-monitoring (emp)
-Monitoring service for monitoring ElasTest platform
+Monitoring service for monitoring ElasTest platform [![License badge](https://img.shields.io/badge/license-Apache2-orange.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-[![License badge](https://img.shields.io/badge/license-Apache2-orange.svg)](http://www.apache.org/licenses/LICENSE-2.0)
+# What is ElasTest

+This repository is part of [ElasTest], which is an open source elastic platform aimed to simplify end-to-end testing.
+ElasTest platform is based on three
+principles: i) Test orchestration: Combining intelligently testing units for creating a more complete test suite following the “divide and conquer” principle. ii) Instrumentation and monitoring: Customizing the SuT (Subject under Test) infrastructure so that it reproduces real-world operational behavior and allowing to gather relevant information during testing. iii) Test recommendation: Using machine learning and cognitive computing for recommending testing actions and providing testers with friendly interactive facilities for decision taking.

+# Documentation

+The [ElasTest] project provides detailed documentation including tutorials, installation and development guide.

 # Source
 Source code for other ElasTest projects can be found in the [GitHub ElasTest